-We also found that if you take a position without a Stop, there is an initial margin required (calculated either as a product of the margin requirement per contract and the number of contracts, or by taking a set percentage of the underlying value of the contract).
+We also found that if you take a position without a Stop, there is an initial margin required (typically represented as a percentage of the underlying value of the position).

-Because non-guaranteed Stops may be subject to slippage, the margin requirement for a position with such a Stop requires more margin than just the risk margin.
+Because non-guaranteed Stops may be subject to slippage, market gaps and market gaps, the margin requirement for a position with such a Stop requires more margin than just the risk margin.
 The extra amount is a percentage of the initial margin that the position would have required if it did not have any Stop at all.
 Let's call this component the 'slippage margin'.